jmarkstevens/ReactPatterns/README.md

 # The basics

-From the ReactPatterns folder you can run wcd on Windows to change to one of the project folders.

 Open two terminals at the desired project root.
 I use iTerm on Mac, ConEmu on Windows 10.
 First time do "npm install".
 In one terminal "gulp".
 In the other terminal "npm start".
 In your browser localhost:3500.
 All projects use the same port.
 If you want to do it with one terminal session you can run "gulp nw" for no watch.

 A demo of the Drag and Drop pattern is at http://example.calitek.com/.